Tormented (2009 British film): Release

 The film was released in the UK on 22 May 2009.
 The world premiere took place on 19 May at the Empire Cinema, Leicester Square followed by a national premiere at Cineworld in Birmingham on 21 May 2009.
-Although a US release date of 10 July had been speculated, sources are lacking.
 The US release came over Paramount Vantage.
 The film ran on the IFC Festival 2009 on 21 September 2009.
 The film's budget was under £1 million ($1.5 million).
 IFC Films released the film in the US via on-demand service in late October 2009.

 Home media

 The DVD was released in the UK on 28 September 2009.
-It—along with the cinema release—was heavily cut in order to get a 15 rating.
-The DVD included an in-vision cast and director commentary and documentaries about the making of the film.
-The US DVD is unrated and was released on 31 August 2010.

 Reception

-The film has received mixed to positive reviews from critics.
+The film has received mixed reviews from critics.
 It holds a 69% rating and an average rating of 5.7 on Rotten Tomatoes from 27 reviews with the consensus stating, "It relies too heavily on American slasher cliches, but Tormented is a timely, funny and even somewhat touching entry in the high school horror genre".
-The film also holds 5.2 out of 10 on Internet Movie Database.
 Total Film magazine described the film as "A slasher for the Skins generation" and goes on to say "Tormented catches the spirit of the times without being too try-hard.
 Quips and snogging take precedence over scares, but its commentary on new technology’s power to intimidate is chillingly apt." and awarded the film 3 stars out of 5.
 Empire called it "cynical, gruesome fun" and "consistently funny" and awarded the film 4 stars out of 5.
 Sky Movies also awarded the film 4 stars out of 5.
 In the news awarded the film 9 out of 10, and Real awarded the film 5 stars.